Helicity amplitudes in light-cone and Feynman-diagram gauges: Derivation

-as shown in ref.\!\cite{Chen:2022gxv}, directly from the definition~\eqref{eq:pol_long}.
-It should be noted here that, although the FD gauge propagators can be obtained from the LC gauge from~\eqref{pol5} simply by choosing the LC gauge vector as\,\eqref{eq:FDprop} , the FD gauge is {\it not} a LC gauge.
+as shown in ref.\!\cite{Chen:2022gxv}.
+It should be noted here that, although the FD gauge propagators can be obtained from the LC gauge propagator~\eqref{gfunc_LC} simply by choosing the LC gauge vector as\,\eqref{eq:FDprop}, the FD gauge is {\it not} a LC gauge.
 This is because the FD gauge vector\,\eqref{eq:FDprop} does not transform as a four-vector under the Lorentz transformation, and hence the `dot product'

 is not Lorentz invariant.
-It is invariant under rotations while its magnitude transforms as $e^{\pm\eta}$ under boosts with rapidity $\pm\eta$ along the momentum direction~\cite{Chen:2022gxv}.
+It is invariant under rotations while its magnitude transforms as $e^{\pm\eta}$ under boosts with rapidity $\pm\eta$ along the three-momentum direction~\cite{Chen:2022gxv}.

 We further note that although the LC gauge expression of the `polarization tensor', eq.\,(\ref{pol5}), has exactly the same form with that of the FD gauge, except for its particular orientation of the gauge vector $n^\mu$, it is only in the FD gauge, the tensor can be expressed in terms of the polarization vectors with definite helicities, as shown explicitly in eqs.\,(\ref{eq:PFDmunu}) and\,(\ref{eq:PFDMN}).
-Even though we can always express the general LC gauge tensor in terms of the three polarization vectors (and the Goldstone boson, in case of the EW theory), two of which are orthogonal to both $q^\mu$ and $n^\nu$, and the third one is proportional to $n^\mu$ with the magnitude $Q/(n \cdot q)$, none of them are helicity eigenstates.
-It is probably because of this unique property of the FD gauge, it allows us to obtain physical helicity amplitudes for each Feynman diagram, without non-intuitive distortions due to `gauge artefacts'.
-When an off-shell gauge boson leg in an arbitrary tree-level scattering amplitude is set to be on-shell, we have not merely a product of two scattering amplitudes, but a product of two helicity amplitudes in the FD gauge.
-We believe that this is the unique property of the FD gauge, among general LC gauge representations of the gauge theory amplitudes.
+In general LC gauge, we can also express the polarization tensor in terms of the three polarization vectors as